Frequently asked investor questions

 For more questions, contact us at ir(at)sampo.fi.

 Sampo was listed on Helsinki Stock Exchange, known today Nasdaq Helsinki, on 14 January 1988.
-In addition, Sampo has been listed on Nasdaq Stockholm since 2022.
+In addition, Sampo has been listed on Nasdaq Stockholm since 2022 and on Nasdaq Copenhagen since 2024.

 The Sampo AGM is usually held in April-May.
 Notice to the AGM will be published, at the latest, three weeks before the AGM as a stock exchange release and on Sampo's website.